vinbabu/react/readme.md

 - Upon clicking Review selection, route should change to '/review'.
 Note that you need to add react-router dependency for the same and configure routes.

 - On the Review page, user should see their selections that they did on the selection page.
-(Review page is also currently hardcoded and will need to render info as selected)

 - Back button on review should bring user back to selection page

 - Note: In App.js, BenefitReview component is included.

-# Instructions

-- Do not modify benefits.json
-- Redux/hooks is optional but nice to have
-- Good luck!